Unboxed-Software/solana-course/content/token-swap.md

 ### Pool Token Fee Account

 The pool token fee account is the token account that the fees for the token swaps are paid to.
-This account must be owned by a specific account defined in the swap program - that account has public key [HfoTxFR1Tm6kGmWgYWD6J7YHVy1UwqSULUGVLXkJqaKN](https://explorer.solana.com/address/HfoTxFR1Tm6kGmWgYWD6J7YHVy1UwqSULUGVLXkJqaKN?cluster=devnet).
+For the Serum deployment of the Token Swap Program that we are using, this account must be owned by a specific account defined in the swap program: [HfoTxFR1Tm6kGmWgYWD6J7YHVy1UwqSULUGVLXkJqaKN](https://explorer.solana.com/address/HfoTxFR1Tm6kGmWgYWD6J7YHVy1UwqSULUGVLXkJqaKN?cluster=devnet).

 ```tsx
 const feeOwner = new web3.PublicKey('HfoTxFR1Tm6kGmWgYWD6J7YHVy1UwqSULUGVLXkJqaKN')